Tekkaman Blade: Tekkaman Blade

 Tekkaman Blade was broadcast in Japan on TV Tokyo and 50 episodes were aired between February 18, 1992, and February 2, 1993.
 It uses four pieces of theme music: two opening themes and two ending themes.
 The first opening theme is "Reason" by Yumiko Kosaka, which is used from the first through twenty-seventh episodes.
 The second opening theme is "Eternal Loneliness" (永遠の孤独) by Yumiko Kosaka, which is used from the twenty-eighth episode onwards.
 The first and second ending themes are "Energy of Love" and "Lonely Heart" respectively, both performed by Kosaka.

 In 1995, the series was dubbed in English by Saban Entertainment for UPN Kids, under the name Teknoman.
-Their dub featured a new theme song and background score by Ron Wasserman (Mighty Morphin Power Rangers, X-Men, Dragon Ball Z).
+Their dub featured a new theme song and background score by Shuki Levy and Ron Wasserman (Mighty Morphin Power Rangers, X-Men, Dragon Ball Z).
 The American broadcast version was heavily cut compared to the original Japanese version and shortened from 50 episodes to 43.
 Saban's dub also aired in Australia during 1995 and 1997, on Network Ten's Cheez TV morning cartoon block.

 The series was licensed by Media Blasters Entertainment, through its AnimeWorks label in 2006, with separate boxsets for Teknoman and Tekkaman Blade.

 The rights to the edited Saban/UPN Kids TV dub version of Teknoman was owned by Disney Enterprises thru BVS Entertainment, after Disney acquired the Fox Family/Fox Kids Worldwide franchise in 2001, while Media Blasters/AnimeWorks owns the rights to the International dub of Teknoman in 2006, after they released this dub, along with the uncut Tekkaman Blade on Region 1 DVD.

 The character names were altered for the English-dubbed Teknoman release: Blade's "D-Boy" nickname was dropped in favor of "Blade" (in the edited UPN TV version, it was changed to "Slade") and his full name "Takaya Aiba" became "Nick Carter".
 Similarly, "Commander Heinrich von Freeman" became "Commander Jamison", "Noel" became "Ringo Richards", "Aki" became "Star Summers", "Milly" became "Tina Corman", "Levin" (an effeminate male in the original Japanese version) became the female "Maggie Matheson", "Honda" became "Mack", and "Miyuki" became "Shara".
 The "Radam" were now called "Venemoids" and their leader "Omega" became "Darkon".

 In January 2016, the series was released as a remastered Blu-Ray boxset in Japan.
 The set contains all 50 episodes of the first series and all 6 episodes of the second series, as well as the OVA specials from the laserdiscs, an unreleased episode entitled "Virgin Memory", and a new video interview with Toshiyuki Morikawa.